lino-framework/book/docs/dev/actions.rst

         must explicitly "say something" it when granting that privilege.

-        Another subtlety is the fact that this attribute is used by :class:`lino.modlib.users.mixins.UserAuthored`.
+        Another subtlety is the fact that this attribute is used by :class:`lino.modlib.users.UserAuthored`.
 For example the
         :class:`StartTicketSession
-        <lino_noi.lib.working.actions.StartTicketSession>` action in
+        <lino_xl.lib.working.StartTicketSession>` action in :ref:`noi`
-        :ref:`noi` is declared "readonly" because we want Workers who are not Triagers to see this action even if they are not the author (reporter) of a ticket.
+        is declared "readonly" because we want Workers who are not Triagers to see this action even if they are not the author (reporter) of a ticket.
 In this use case the name should rather be `requires_authorship`.

     .. attribute:: opens_a_window